gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-reindex-and-cache-gij-self-managed.md

 No. The Git Integration for Jira app is designed to do a full index.

 #### Is there a URL I can call to trigger fetch and re-index?
-Would be nice to add as service hook to GitHub or Gitlab
+Would be nice to add as service hook to GitHub or Gitlab.

 Yes  –  the following url can be used:

 ```powershell
 http://<server url>/secure/StartReindexGitRepositories.jspa?reindex=true
 ```

+**** see if there is an updated reindex url....

 <div class="bbb-callout bbb--info">
     <div class="irow">